-The machine is well made with quality materials for durability, it even exudes luxury, and consists of an hexagonal, elongated training platform attached to a central tower that incorporates the magnetic fly-wheel at the bottom, a workout digital station at chest level, 3 pairs of cable cross-over at different levels, one a the bottom, one at chest level and one at over-head level.
+The machine is well made with quality materials for durability, it even exudes luxury, and consists of a hexagonal, elongated training platform attached to a central tower that incorporates the magnetic fly-wheel at the bottom, a workout digital station at chest level, 3 pairs of cable cross-over at different levels, one a the bottom, one at chest level and one at an over-head level.

-Two bars insert on the sides at chest level with an S shape to allow for different grips and there is also a cup/bottle holder, while two long braces connect the base to the tower for stability but also to add additional grip for any exercise, if needed.
+Two bars insert on the sides at chest level with an S shape to allow for different grips and there is also a cup/bottle holder, while two long braces connect the base to the tower for stability but also to add additional grip for any exercise if needed.

 The turbo-like fly-wheel at the bottom which connects to the cables is the resistance system employed by the machine.
 Fly-wheels are just as effective as they are light in order to provide scalable resistance without the need for weights.